dnszlr/studrive/README.md

 ## Subject

 The Studrive application is a fictional carpooling service for students only.
-Users can register, offer rides or even book seats.
+User can register, offer rides or book seats.

 ## Required Installation